 where $A(k^*)$ is the same-event distribution, $B(k^*)$ is the mixed-event distribution, and $k^*\equiv\frac{1}{2}|k_1-k_2|$ is the reduced momentum in the pair rest frame. $\mathcal{N}$ is the normalization factor determined by matching the same-event and mixed-event correlations in the uncorrelated phase space, for example, by requiring $C(k^*>1$ GeV/$c)=1$.

 The technique of event mixing normalization allows for the investigation of the correlation length between two types of particles in momentum space by analyzing their distributions.
-The underlying assumption is that the distribution in mixed events should be equivalent to that in same events in the absence of any correlation, thereby representing the combinatorial background.
+The underlying assumption is that the distribution in mixed events should be equivalent to that in the same events in the absence of any correlation.
 By dividing out this mixed-event background, one can obtain the correlation between the two particles of interest.
 It is crucial to choose a proper $k^{*}$ range for normalization in order to achieve meaningful results.
 Typically, the $k^{*}$ range with the high counting density is selected for normalization, as it provides a reliable estimate of the background.
 This method has also been applied to examine the correlation function for $\Omega^{-}$-$K^{+}$, $\Omega^{-}$-$\bar{\Lambda^0}$, and $\Omega^{-}$-$\bar{\Xi}^+$ in terms of relative rapidity and relative transverse momentum.
-However, it is important to note that due to the normalization procedure, this correlation function cannot fully capture the possibility of multiple kaons being correlated with the $\Omega$ production, nor can it fully account for the sensitivity of the correlation to the production dynamics.
+However, it is important to note that due to the normalization procedure, this correlation function cannot fully capture the magnitude of multiple kaons being correlated with the $\Omega$ production, nor can it adequately represent the sensitivity of the correlation to the production dynamics.